alanng0000/Doc/Doc/Execute/System/Memory/a.md

 Address refers to one byte in the addressable store.
 The first byte is at address 0.
 For any byte A, the next byte is at address that is address of A added with 1.

+The next address after address 2^64 - 1 is 0.
+The next byte after byte at address 2^64 -1 is the byte at address 0.